-Each of the two Machine Primary Control Elements (MPCE1 and MPCE2) must be capable of immediately stopping the dangerous machine motion, irrespective of the state of the other.
-These two channels of machine control need not be identical, but the stop time performance of the machine (Ts, used to calculate the separation distance, see Section 3.3.1) must take into account the slower of the two channels.
-Some machines offer only one Primary Control Element.
-For such machines, it is necessary to duplicate the circuit of the single MPCE, by adding a second.
-Refer to Figures 3-19 and 3-20 or consult the machine manufacturer for additional information.
+Depending on the level of risk of harm, it may be required to provide redundant MPCEs or other control devices that are capable of immediately stopping the dangerous machine motion. irrespective of the state of the other.
+These two channels of machine control need not be identical (i.e., diverse redundant). but the stop time performance of the machine (Ts. used to calculate the separation distance, see Section 3.3.1) must take into account the slower of the two channels.
+Refer to Figure 3-23 or consult the machine manufacturer for additional information.